Blog Song for the Moment

 An initial foray via Google brought me this tidbit from an Australian online health magazine:

-Thomas Luscher told the annual meeting of the European Society of Cardiology in Vienna that, although heart attacks occurred throughout the day, their incidence increased after midnight, and peaked between 3am and 5am.
+Thomas Luscher told the annual meeting of the European Society of Cardiology in Vienna that, although heart attacks occurred throughout the day, their incidence increased after midnight, and peaked between 3am and 5am.'Well, how very interesting,' but if important, why only one guy in Austria raising this issue and whose words get picked up by some Ezine for senior citizens in Australia?

 "What's interesting is that this is when dreams become more frequent and vivid," said Dr Luscher, a cardiologist at the Zurich University Hospital.